Deir Yassin massacre: Resettlement as Givat Shaul Bet

 Remains of the village inside the Kfar Shaul Mental Health Center.

 In 1949, despite protests, the Jerusalem neighborhood of Givat Shaul Bet was built on what had been Deir Yassin's land, now considered part of Har Nof, an Orthodox area.
 Historian Tom Segev writes that "Several hundred guests came to the opening ceremony, including the Ministers Kaplan and Shapira, as well as the Chief Rabbis and the Mayor of Jerusalem.
-President Haim Weizmann sent written congratulations."
+President Haim Weizmann sent written congratulations".

-Four Jewish scholars, Martin Buber, Ernst Simon, Werner Senator, and Cecil Roth, had written to Israel's first prime minister, David Ben-Gurion, asking that Deir Yassin be left uninhabited, or that its settlement be postponed.
+Four Jewish scholars, Martin Buber, Ernst Simon, Werner Senator, and Cecil Roth, wrote a letter to Israel's first prime minister, David Ben-Gurion, asking that Deir Yassin be left uninhabited, or that its settlement be postponed.
 Writing that "The Deir Yassin affair is a black stain on the honor of the Jewish nation", and that it had become "infamous throughout the Jewish world, the Arab world and the whole world", they argued that "resettling Deir Yassin within a year of the crime, and within the framework of ordinary settlement, would amount to an endorsement of, or at least an acquiescence with, the massacre."
 Ben-Gurion failed to respond, though the correspondents sent him copy after copy.
 Eventually, his secretary replied that he had been too busy to read their letter.

 In 1951, the Kfar Shaul Mental Health Center was built on the village itself, using some of the village's abandoned buildings.
 Currently, many of the remaining buildings, located within the hospital, are hidden behind the hospital's fence, with entry closely restricted.
 In the 1980s, most of the remaining abandoned parts of the village were bulldozed to make way for new neighborhoods, and most of the Deir Yassin cemetery was bulldozed to make way for a highway.
 Har HaMenuchot, a Jewish cemetery, lies to the north.
 To the south is a valley containing part of the Jerusalem Forest, and on the other side of the valley, a mile and a half away, lie Mount Herzl and the Holocaust memorial museum, Yad Vashem.
 There are no memorials or indicators of the Deir Yassin massacre at the site today.
 (Note: Phyllis Bennis, Dayr Yasin Remembered, Middle East Report 207 (Summer 1998): "There are no markers or plaques indicating the site of Dayr Yasin".)
 Palestinian historian Walid Khalidi wrote in 1992:

 Many of the village houses on the hill are still standing and have been incorporated into an Israeli hospital for the mentally ill that was established on the site.
 Some houses outside the fence of the hospital grounds are used for residential and commercial purposes, or as warehouses.
 Outside the fence, there are carob and almond trees and the stumps of olive trees.
 Several wells are located at the southwestern edge of the site.
 The old village cemetery, southeast of the site, is unkempt and threatened by debris from a ring road that has been constructed around the village hill.
 One tall cypress tree still stands at the center of the cemetery.